If you recall from my last post, The Five Golden pieces For a Lasting Relationship, one of the elements is: The blueprint for your house.

 Example: “ I do too clean up my messes!
 Just last week I cleaned the entire kitchen and unloaded the dishwasher.
 I haven’t checked in with you because I’ve been busy too.
 You’re not the only one who pays for bills around here, and I can’t just cater to you all the time.”
 OR whining, “I do too clean up my messes.
 I was going to do it.
 I didn’t know it was going to be such a big deal to you.”

 Contempt is holding the position that you are smarter / better than your partner.
-This can come out in a variety of ways, but here are some common forms of contempt: name calling, insults, mockery, sarcasm, & correcting the person (aka grammar).
+This can come out in a variety of ways, but here are some common forms of contempt: name calling, insults, mockery, sarcasm, & correcting the person (such as correcting their grammar).

 Stonewalling is emotional withdrawal from the partner & the conflict.
 This is turning away, no longer making eye contact or looking at your partner, no longer listening, or responding to them.